UK International Center/Graduate School

-Benjamin C. Withers is the Associate Provost for Undergraduate Education and the Director of the University of Kentucky Honors Program.
+Benjamin C. Withers is the Associate Provost for Undergraduate Education and Dean of Undergraduate Studies.
 In his role with Undergraduate Education, Dr. Withers oversees the division's mission to promote academic excellence through collaboration with colleges and support units across the university.
 The mission is realized through both administrative supervision and support of premier undergraduate programs and academic support units for students and faculty, as well as administrative leadership for curricular reform.

 As an educator, Dr. Withers has served the faculties of Indiana University and the University of Kentucky.
 Dr. Withers served previously as chair of the University of Kentucky Department of Art, now the School of Art and Visual Studies, and as assistant dean of the Raclin School of the Arts at Indiana University.
 He holds a bachelor's degree from Carleton College, and a master's degree and doctorate from University of Chicago.
 Dr. Withers' research on Anglo-Saxon manuscript illustration has appeared in leading periodicals, including The Art Bulletin, Anglo-Saxon England, and has been published by the University of Toronto/The British Library and Penn State University Press.
 A tenured member of the UK faculty, he holds the rank of Professor of Art History.